sample-usr/sampleuser.com/src/content/blog/review-book-anna-karenina.md

 he is drawn to the idea of God, either divine incarnate or the human calculus to instil meaning in the meaningless.

-> To live not for one's own needs but for God.
-For what God?
-For God.
-And could anything more meaningless be said than what he said?
-> But of course, there is the rejection,
-> to which he overcomes
 > Fyodor says that Kirillov the innkeeper lives for his belly.
 That is clear and reasonable.
 None of us, as reasonable beings, can live otherwise than for our belly.
 And suddenly the same Fyodor says it's bad to live for the belly and that one should live for the truth, for God, and I understand him from a hint!
 And I and millions of people who lived ages ago and are living now, muzhiks, the poor in spirit, and the wise men who have thought and written about it, saying the same thing in their vague language - we're all agreed on this one thing; what we should live for and what is good.
 I and all people have only one firm, unquestionable and clear knowledge, and this knowledge cannot be explained by reason - it is outside it, and has no causes, and can have no consequences

 The elusive truth that had been breeding in his consciousness,